monitorpattern/sle2016/README.md

   Two documentation files describe the structure/content of the program, in the monitorLambda/doc directory:

-  - content.txt describe the organization of all the Java packages
+  - content.txt: describes the organization of all the Java packages

-   - algo.txt sketches the algorithm of the standard interpreter as implemented in the LambdaEvaluator class
+  - algo.txt: sketches the algorithm of the standard interpreter as implemented in the LambdaEvaluator class

 Note about the dependencies:
 ---------------------------